Actindo-AG/Documentation/Payments/UserInterface/02a_ListPaymentsAndCaptures.md

 # LIST (Payments and captures)

-*Payments > Authorizations > Tab LIST*
+*Payments > Payments and captures > Tab LIST*

 ![LIST (Payments and captures)](../../Assets/Screenshots/Payments/PaymentsCaptures/LISTPaymentsCaptures.png "[LIST (Payments and captures)]")

-*Authorizations**
+**Payments and captures**

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](../../Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.

     - ![Points](../../Assets/Icons/Points01.png "[Points]") (Points)
-        Click this button to the right of the *View* drop-down list to display the context menu.
+        Click this button to the right of the *VIEW* drop-down list to display the context menu.
 The following menu entries are available:

         - ![Create](../../Assets/Icons/Plus06.png "[Create]") create
             Click this entry to create a view.
 The *Create view* window is displayed, see [Create view](#create-view).